 4. Click Keep Trial.

-6. After entering its main interface, go to Tools page.
+5. After entering its main interface, go to the Tools page.

-8. Then click Source module to choose disk clone source.
-You can choose the original system disk as the disk clone source and then click Finish.
+7. Choose the disk clone source.
+You can choose the original system disk as the disk clone source and then click Next.

-9. Click Destination module to choose a target disk and then click Finish.
+8. Choose a target disk and then click Start.

-11. Then the disk cloning process will begin.
-The costing time depends on the number of files on the hard disk.
+10. Then the disk cloning process will begin.
+The cost time depends on the number of files on the hard disk.
 Please do not interrupt the disk clone process until it is finished.

-When all steps are finished, you have upgraded hard drive to a larger one or upgraded hard drive from 2.5 inch to 3.5 inch.
+When all steps are finished, you have upgraded the hard drive to a larger one or upgraded the hard drive from 2.5 inches to 3.5 inches.

-If you have any problem with MiniTool ShadowMaker, please feel free to contact us via the emai [email protected] and we will reply to you as soon as possible.
+If you have any problem with MiniTool ShadowMaker, please feel free to contact us via emai at [email protected] and we will reply to you as soon as possible.